-These research projects offer a glimpse into the many important, innovative projects that our students are pursuing — from retrofitting aircraft for firefighting to developing an affordable epinephrine auto-injector used to treat anaphylaxis, a potentially life-threatening allergic reaction.
+These research projects offer a glimpse into the many important, innovative projects that our students are pursuing — from a noninvasive apparatus to measure breathing distress in infants, to drones that will provide safer and more effective fire monitoring.

 A-10 Retrofitting for Firefighting

 Students have been working with Boeing engineers to evaluate the possibility of modifying retired US Air Force A-10 Thunderbolt II planes to work as water bombers for fighting fires.

 This team is developing an inexpensive teabag-style sachet that can decaffeinate a standard cup of coffee without chemicals or affecting taste.
 Their product, a personal "in-cup" decaffeination technology, consists of natural adsorbents enclosed in teabag-like sachets.
 To use, simply place the packet into a freshly brewed cup of coffee, wait less than a minute, and then enjoy a cup of decaf coffee knowing it wasn’t tampered with chemical solvents.

 Team members include: Chun-Chia Kao, Archana Narayan, Yu-Liang Liu, Muhamad Said and Matthew Willett